aldisat/PingMul/README.md

 # PingMul

-Ping every IPs address in a text file using Python.
+Ping every IPs and domains in a text file using Python.
 Works for Windows and Unix.

 ## How to
 1. Create a text file containing the list of IP's you want to ping